Fitbit/thriftcli/README.md

 This is due to the nature of Thrift and cannot be checked for prior to execution.
 The ThriftCLI user is responsible for assuring that the correct helloWorld implementation is called.

-#### Reserved Words
+#### Keywords

-Use of Python reserved words in service definitions is not supported by ThriftCLI.
+Use of Python keywords in service definitions is not supported by ThriftCLI.

-If you provide ThriftCLI with a thrift file that uses a Python reserved word, or has a dependency that does, running ThriftCLI will fail.
+If you provide ThriftCLI with a thrift file that uses a Python keyword, or has a dependency that does, running ThriftCLI will fail.

+A full list of Python keywords can be found at https://docs.python.org/2/reference/lexical_analysis.html#keywords.

 ## Contributing